Universal properties of dissipative Tomonaga-Luttinger liquids: Case study of a non-Hermitian XXZ spin chain: Correlation functions

-We see that the critical exponents for the fields $\phi$ and $\theta$ are not independent, but are related to each other through Eqs.~\eqref{eq_Kphi} and \eqref{eq_Ktheta}.
+We see that the critical exponents for the fields $\phi$ and $\theta$ are related to each other through Eqs.~\eqref{eq_Kphi} and \eqref{eq_Ktheta}, and both are defined by the complex-valued TL parameter $\tilde K$.
 Thus, we conclude that all the universal properties of the biorthogonal and right-state correlation functions are encoded in the complex-valued TL parameter $\tilde K$, which is related to the NH generalization of the $c=1$ conformal field theory as discussed in Sec.~\ref{sec_ExactFinite}.